wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 - Organized property management without naming conflicts
 - Independent development of provider plugins
-- Extensible support for new hardware and software capabilities without requiring changes to tools or a new PEP.
+- Extensible support for new hardware and software capabilities without requiring changes to tools or a new PEP
 - Clear ownership and validation responsibilities

-#### Variant Property format
+#### Variant property format

 Variant properties use a structured 3-tuple format inspired by [PEP 301 for Trove Classifiers](https://peps.python.org/pep-0301/#distutils-trove-classification)